background-image

 Professional Summary

-Detail-oriented Forensic Structural Engineer with over 8 years of experience in investigating structural failures and providing expert analysis in legal contexts.
-Proven track record of delivering thorough reports and expert testimony that support litigation and insurance claims.
+Detail-oriented and analytical Forensic Structural Engineer with over 8 years of experience in investigating structural failures and providing expert analysis for legal cases.
+Proven track record in assessing damages and developing solutions to enhance structural integrity.

 Key Skills